micmejia/bible-dump/NKJV/2 Kings/2 Kgs 2.md

 Then he took the mantle of Elijah that had fallen from him, and struck the water, and said, "Where _is_ the Lord God of Elijah?"
 And when he also had struck the water, it was divided this way and that; and Elisha crossed over.

 ###### 15
-Now when the sons of the prophets who _were_ from[^b] Jericho saw him, they said, "The spirit of Elijah rests on Elisha."
+Now when the sons of the prophets who _were_ from Jericho saw him, they said, "The spirit of Elijah rests on Elisha."
 And they came to meet him, and bowed to the ground before him.

 ###### 16
 Then they said to him, "Look now, there are fifty strong men with your servants.
 Please let them go and search for your master, lest perhaps the Spirit of the Lord has taken him up and cast him upon some mountain or into some valley."
 And he said, "You shall not send anyone."